cornmoon-blue/ContactSim/README.md

 * Examine different opportunistic routing methods

-This job mainly worked in 2012.
+This job is mainly worked in 2012.